RiwsPy/MacGyver/README.md

 MacGyver Escape is a small 2D game coded in Python with PyGame library.

-The objectif is to collect three objects randomly in the labyrinth to put the guard to sleep and finish the game.
+To win : collect three objects randomly in the labyrinth (needle, ether and plastic tube) to craft a syringe and put the guard to sleep.
+It's the only way to escape.

+Script: Python
+Files:
+- classes/ (modules)
+    - locale.py (constants)
+    - entity.py (character and item)
+    - map.py (map reader)
+    - window.py (initialisation and window refresh)
+- ressource/ (images)
+- map (labyrinth structure)

 To clone and play to this game, you must follow these instructions :
 - git clone https://github.com/RiwsPy/MacGyver.git
 - cd MacGyver/
 - pipenv install
+- pipenv shell
-- pipenv run python main.py
+- pipenv main.py

 See the **Pipfile.lock** for more details on dependies.